-Even though we have tough fines for motorcyclists and the proper gear they must use while riding their motorcycle, fatalities by helmet use, as shown on Table XXIV, show that the highest number of fatalities occur with un-helmeted motorcyclists.
-See Table XXV for the results of BAC in drivers and motorcycle drivers involved in fatal crashes.
+Even though we have tough fines for motorcyclists and for the proper gear they must use while riding their motorcycle, fatalities by helmet use, as shown on Table XXIV, show that the highest number of fatalities occur with un-helmeted or not compliance helmets motorcyclists.
+Thru the observational surveys we have for helmet use, it shows that around 73% of the motorcyclists use the DOT approved helmets.